UST-QuAntiL/quantil-docs/docs/user-guide/publication.md

 ![alt text](./images/publication/Update_Publication_Properties_-_Step_1.png "'General Tab' of the 'Publication View'")

-If information is changed, a ``Save button`` will be displayed next that specific input field.
-Also, a ``Master Save button`` will appear at the right side of the screen.
-To save the changes of each input field individually, the user can click on the ``Save button`` next to any updated input field.
-Alternatively the user can save all changes by clicking the ``Master Save button``.
+If information is changed, a ``Save Button`` will be displayed next that specific input field.
+Also, a ``Master Save Button`` will appear at the right side of the screen.
+To save the changes of each input field individually, the user can click on the ``Save Button`` next to any updated input field.
+Alternatively the user can save all changes by clicking the ``Master Save Button``.

 !!! note
     The user can also hit ``Enter`` on the keyboard to save the changes of a single field in most cases.
-In some cases, it may be necessary to focus the ``Save button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.
+In some cases, it may be necessary to focus the ``Save Button`` by hitting ``TAB`` on the keyboard and then confirming with ``Enter``.

 ![alt text](./images/publication/Update_Publication_Properties_-_Step_2.png "Saving the changes")